 (b) the written consent of the Minister, which may be given subject to any conditions the Minister thinks fit.

-49. Provisions applying to proceedings instituted or defended by Commissioner
+49. Provisions for proceedings instituted or defended by Commissioner

 (1) The following provisions apply in relation to any proceedings instituted or defended by the Commissioner under section 48 on behalf of a complainant —